 Have you considered outfitting the bed of your truck to be your ultimate mobile adventure base camp?
-But aren’t sure where to start or what you need for your truck camper?
+But aren’t sure where to start or what you need for your DIY truck bed camper?
+This article will help you identify exactly what you need to get started camping in the back of a truck and roughly how much it will cost.

 Truck camping is an extremely accessible and affordable way to travel and enjoy the freedom of the road.
 Here are a few reasons why truck camping appeals to me:

 - Freedom, you’ve got all the gear you need to be happy and have fun right in the back of the truck.
 4WD allows you to get well off the beaten path.
-It’s the perfect way to quit your job and road trip the American West.
+It’s the perfect way to quit your job and road trip the American West or head out on an epic national park road trip.

 - Cozy, no need for tents, hotels, or so forth.
 Your home is just behind the cab.
 Your kitchen as well.